jonnor/UnlockOslo/README.md

-An IoT doorsystem controller for standard electronic lock modules Developed for ease of prototyping changes.
+An IoT doorsystem controller for standard electronic door strikes and door opening actuators.
+Coordinates the physical opener buttons, mode switches, and offers a HTTP/MQTT interface for unlocking using a mobile app.
+Focus on ease of prototyping and adapting to changes.

 Developed for [Oslo Kommune](https://www.oslo.kommune.no/english) by [Trygvis IO](https://trygvis.io) and [Flowhub.io](https://flowhub.io).